kotsabiukmv98/ConnectedIn/README.md

 # ConnectedIn

-NodeJS solution for automated extending network on LinkedIn and collecting recruiters information from top IT companies.
+NodeJS with [puppeteer](https://github.com/puppeteer/puppeteer) solution for automated extending network on LinkedIn and collecting recruiters information from top IT companies.

 ## Network extending on [LinkedIn](https://www.linkedin.com) automation